Research types of property to buy

 Buying from an owner builder

-An established property may have an owner-built house or include other building work by an owner builder.
+An established property may be an owner-built house or include other building work by an owner builder.
 An owner builder is a person who:

 • used their own skills to build, extend or renovate their home